-The low route leaves Keld and heads toward the capital of the"Swaledale mining heritage" - Gunnerside - there is an optional detour to the quaint village of Muker near the start of your walk today also, whilst the local pub is unlikely to be open when you pass it does have a pretty tea room to grab some sweet treats and hot drinks from.
-(There is also a popular knitwear shop that people travel from far and wide to visit - a possible option for some souvenirs or gifts)
+The low route leaves Keld and heads toward the capital of the"Swaledale mining heritage" - Gunnerside - there is an optional detour to the quaint village of Muker near the start of your walk today also, whilst the local pub is unlikely to be open when you pass it does have a lovely tea room to grab some sweet treats and hot drinks from.
+(There is also a famous knitwear shop that people travel from far and wide to visit - a possible option for some souvenirs or gifts)

-After you reach Gunnerside, have a break here at the village pub or tea rooms before you tackle the hilliest section of the day - where you can reward yourself by descending further into the valley to Low Row, to visit the fantastic Punch Bowl Inn, the last stop for food and drinks before Reeth.
+After you reach Gunnerside, have a break here at the village pub or tea rooms before you tackle the hilliest section of the day - where you can reward yourself by descending further into the valley to Low Row to visit the fantastic Punch Bowl Inn, the last stop for food and drinks before Reeth.

-Reeth is the biggest settlement in the area, yet still maintains that charming ‘small-village feel, centered around a village green and surrounded on all sides by rolling hills, fragmented into a patchwork of fields by drywalls.
+Reeth is the biggest settlement in the area, yet still maintains that charming ‘small-village feel, centred around a village green and surrounded on all sides by rolling hills, fragmented into a patchwork of fields by drywalls.